2020 Marsannay Rouge, Clos du Roy, Domaine Jean Fournier, Burgundy

 Description

 This is on very cool Comblanchien limestone; the vines need Champagne rootstocks to prosper.
-Laurent selects his oldest vines (some 70 years old) from Clos du Roy for this.
+For this, Laurent selects his oldest vines (some 70 years old) from Clos du Roy.
 It’s raised two-thirds in demi-muid, the rest in barrique.
-This has more Marsannay grip and a spicy graphite finish, but then it unfolds and there is delicacy, too.
-Drink 2024-2032.
+This has more Marsannay grip and a spicy graphite finish, but then it unfolds, and there is a delicacy, too.

 wine at a glance